-Frizzy hair is usually hair that has texture – it can be wavy all the way to kinky curly, but it’s not hair that’s naturally completely straight.
+In order to learn how to fix frizzy hair, it's important to know learn that frizzy hair is usually hair that is textured – from wavy all the way to kinky curly,.
+It's usually not hair that's naturally completely straight.
 The best way I have found to embrace that texture and to love your hair the way it was made is to naturally is to follow the Curly Girl Method.
-If you’re already following this method, then see the other steps I recommend.
+If you're already following this method, then see the other steps I recommend.

 The Curly Girl Method was started by a cosmetologist named Lorraine Massey.
 She transformed the way the hair industry treats curly hair and has helped millions of people learn how to properly take care of their curls.
 In general, here are the very basic tips:

 - Use a sulfate-free shampoo

 - Deep condition regularly